Have you ever found yourself thinking ‘I can’t save money’? Well, you are not alone.

 By creating a long term financial goal, you are less likely to indulge in ‘small’ rewards that gratify you now.

 Your financial goal can be as big as a weekend away when you hit $1,500, or a simple spa day that you’ve had your eye on for weeks.

 I find credit cards are a slippery slope; on one hand they can help you pay off big bills fast.

-But then you have to pay it back, and many CC’s can come with extortionate interest rates that end up costing you valuable money that could have otherwise been saved.
+But then you have to pay it back, and many CC’s can come with extortionate interest rates that end up costing you valuable money.
+Money that could have otherwise been saved.